osvat0rres/Training-Model/README.md

 # YOLO Algorithm
 This files are for training datasets with YOLO algorithm using computer CPU or GPU for a faster time.
 Other files are fro detecting ethir a photo, vedio or usinbg avalible web cam....
+The traine model are just for hose objects